SimpleDataLabsInc/prophecy-docs/docs/low-code-spark/extensibility/dependencies.md

 ![See Dependencies](img/dependencies-open.gif)

-To see all of your project & pipeline dependencies simply open the **Manage Dependencies** screen by going to **... > Options > Manage Dependencies**.
+To see all of your Project and Pipeline dependencies simply open the **Manage Dependencies** screen by going to **... > Options > Manage Dependencies**.

 ### Add dependency